 Processing time: 3 days or more depending on location

-Information about paying the SEVIS fee, obtaining a visa, medical insurance, etc., are included in the Pre-Arrival Handout which accompanies the packet containing the DS-2019.
+Information about paying the SEVIS fee, obtaining a visa, medical insurance, etc., is included in the Pre-Arrival Handout that accompanies the packet containing the DS-2019.

 Host departments are responsible for sending this packet to the scholar (courier service such as FedEx is highly recommended).